 Despite recent advances in modern printing technology, the printed image on a laminate floor board can never truly replicate the genuine knots, grain and texture that give real wood boards their timeless charm.
 Although you may be cutting costs by choosing laminate – you’re most certainly also cutting back on quality and beauty.
 Arguably the biggest advantage of real wood over laminate is it’s beauty.
 The natural characteristics of a real wood floor can never truly be replicated and every wooden floor will be unique in it’s own way.

-Engineered wooden boards can be purchased from JFJ Wood Flooring ready treated, or left untreated for you to finish in a stain of your preference.
-When choosing your board, make a note of the thickness of the wear layer – A thick 6mm wear layer will allow for the board to be sanded back many more times than a thinner layer.
+Engineered wooden boards can be purchased from JFJ Wood Flooring ready treated, or supplied unfinished for you to finish with a stain of your preference.
+When choosing your board, make a note of the thickness of the wear layer – A thick 6mm wear layer will allow for the board to be sanded back more times than a thinner layer.
 We stock engineered wooden flooring with wear layers ranging from 3mm – 6mm to suit your budget and requirements.
 For more information on engineered wood flooring wear layers, please visit our Wear Layer – All you need to know article.

 Real wood flooring is a profitable long term investment for your property – homes with real wood flooring are time and again reaching greater values on the housing market than those fitted with laminate flooring.
-Not only is the rustic charm and welcoming beauty of real wood attractive to prospective buyers, but the ability to sand and re-finish multiple times means that the flooring will last a lifetime and therefore the replacement can be left to the great grandchildren!
+Not only is the natural charm and welcoming beauty of real wood attractive to prospective buyers, but the ability to sand and re-finish multiple times means that the flooring will last a lifetime and therefore the replacement can be left to the grandchildren!